adrivsh/resilience_indicator_public/README.md

 Resilience calculator
 ====================

-This program is intended to run the resilience indicator and draws most of the figures used in "Countries’ Socio-Economic Resilience to Natural Disasters" by Stephane Hallegatte, Mook Bangalore, and Adrien Vogt-Schilb.
+This program is intended to run the resilience indicator and draw most of the figures used in "Countries’ Socio-Economic Resilience to Natural Disasters" by Stephane Hallegatte, Mook Bangalore, and Adrien Vogt-Schilb.